 Similarly, the report concluded that the LGBTQI+ community suffered persecution and that the violence committed against them occurred because of their sexual orientation or gender identity.

 Alejandra Miller Restrepo, the commissioner and director of this chapter, is a prominent leader of the feminist movement in Colombia and a member of the Ruta Pacífica de las Mujeres (Pacific Route for Women).
 She is also an investigator and university professor, and a former government secretary in Cauca department.
 Miller spoke with InSight Crime about the report's findings.

 InSight Crime (IC): Why is it important to have a chapter focused on understanding violence against women and the LGBTQI+ population?

 Alejandra Miller (AM): It is important to explain what happened to women and the conditions of inequality that previously existed but were deepened by the armed conflict.
 Women make up half of the population of this country, but we have historically been at a disadvantage, particularly during the armed conflict.
 During times of war, gaps in equality, violence, and impunity for crimes against women are exacerbated.
 This has a profound effect on what women mean for the social fabric, for communities and society, and as subjects deserving of rights.

-If society as a whole and its decision-makers understand what happened to women and LGBTIQ+ people during the conflict, then we will be able to take measures to avoid repeating them, and move towards righting inequalities in the country.
+If society as a whole and its decision-makers understand what happened to women and LGBTQI+ people during the conflict, then we will be able to take measures to avoid repeating them, and move towards righting inequalities in the country.